 It delivers a luxury sleeping experience, while also giving customers the peace of mind knowing that it’s built to last using durable and certified organic materials.

 Customers who prefer a softer feel can add a 2-inch latex pillow top for extra cushioning.
-Either version of the mattress can be paired with Avocado’s new adjustable base, which is also made from sustainable materials and has massaging features and wireless remotes.
+You can pair either version of the mattress with the new Avocado adjustable base, which is also made from sustainable materials and has massaging features and wireless remotes.

 - Adjustable base.
 While it isn’t totally necessary to buy a mattress and adjustable base from the same company, some brands may offer deals if you bundle with a mattress.
-Keep in mind that most adjustable bases don’t have the same in-home trial and return policies that mattresses do, so make sure you’re purchasing one with all of the features you care about most — like massage, wireless remotes, or under-bed lighting.
+Keep in mind that most adjustable bases don’t have the same in-home trial and return policies that mattresses do.
+For this reason, make sure you’re purchasing one with all of the features you care about most — like massage, wireless remotes, or under-bed lighting.

 - Mattress height.
-Most mattresses that are 14 inches or less will work with an adjustable base.
-Always make sure to check the mattress’s specifications to make sure its height is compatible with adjustable bases.
+Most mattresses that are 14 inches tall or less will work with an adjustable base.
+Always check the mattress’s specifications to make sure its height is compatible with adjustable bases.

 - Mattress type.
-Foam and latex mattresses are often the preferred choice by consumers to pair with an adjustable because those materials are more flexible and pliable compared to hybrid or innerspring mattresses.
+Many people prefer to pair foam and latex mattresses with an adjustable base because those materials are more flexible and pliable compared to hybrid or innerspring mattresses.
 If you prefer a hybrid or innerspring mattress, make sure it’s made of high quality, durable materials to withstand the frequent movement of adjusting the elevation.

 - In-home trial periods.
 Ultimately, always try before you buy.
-There are many mattress types and options to choose from, and it’s important to identify your preferred level of firmness, temperature control, pressure relief and support, and other preferences before you make a purchase.
+There are many mattress types and options to choose from.
+It’s important to identify your preferred level of firmness, temperature control, pressure relief, support, and other preferences before you make a purchase.

 Minor modifications to the elevation of your sleep positions can have major health benefits.
 By raising the head and foot of the bed, you can customize the mattress to improve your health and quality of sleep.